-You will spend a short time resting.
+- You will spend a short time resting. - Our recovery nurses will check on you regularly and check for any unusual pain or bleeding. - Once you have recovered and are feeling well enough we will discharge you into the care of your support person (usually within 1 hour of your procedure).

-- Our recovery nurses will check on you regularly and check for any unusual pain or bleeding. - Once you have recovered and are feeling well enough we will discharge you into the care of your support person (usually within 1 hour of your procedure). - !
 Remember: If you have had IV sedation you cannot drive for 24 hours.
 You should also avoid alcohol, operating machinery and signing legal documents during this time.
+For more information Please read the Sedation Information Pack.